-Archimedes's argument in Quadrature of the Parabola, Proposition 24 follows exactly the same structure as the indirect passage propositions in Elements, except that the ratio between successive triangles is different than for a circle, with the result that area is commensurable with unity (in modern terms, a rational number).15 This was certainly a startling result at the time, as the parabola must have seemed, if anything, more complicated than the circle, which had resisted all attempts at quadrature by compass and straightedge.
-Inscribing triangles in a parabolic segment might not seem to be much of a generalization, since Archimedes's diagram (Figure 4)16 closely resembles the diagram that would result from cutting away the bottom half of Euclid's.17 However, Archimedes showed a much more fundamental understanding of the processes involved.
-After the parabola, he moved on to three-dimensional solids of revolution, such as spheres, cylinders, paraboloids, and spheroids.
-In each case, we see the same general technique: an assumed finite difference between two magnitudes leads to the potential construction of a contradictory figure (typically, a figure that is both less than and greater than some other figure), allowing Archimedes to prove the desired equality by double reductio ad absurdum.
+Archimedes's argument in Quadrature of the Parabola, Proposition 24 follows exactly the same structure as the arguments in Euclid, except that the ratio between successive triangles is different, such that the resulting area is commensurable with unity!
+This was certainly a startling result, as the parabola must have seemed, if anything, more complicated than the circle, which had resisted (and indeed, continues to resist) all attempts at quadrature by compass and straightedge.
+Inscribing triangles in a parabolic segment might not seem to be much of a generalization, since Archimedes's diagram (Figure $4)^{16}$ closely resembles the diagram that would result from cutting away the bottom half of Euclid's.
+17 However, Archimedes showed a much more fundamental understanding of the processes involved.
+After the parabola, he moved on to threedimensional solids of revolution, such as spheres, cylinders, paraboloids, and spheroids.
+In each case, we see the same general technique: an assumed finite difference between two magnitudes leads to the potential construction of a contradictory figure (typically, a figure that is both less than and greater than some other figure), allowing Archimedes to prove the desired equality.
 The particular figures that Archimedes constructed depended on the situation; he did not limit himself to regular polygons in a circle, as did his predecessors.
 Yet, since his logic is essentially the same, his results are as rigorous as those in Euclid's Elements.
-Archimedes did not, in these proofs, come any closer to infinity than earlier geometers, but he certainly demonstrated far more confidence in coming as close as he did.
+Archimedes did not, in these proofs, come any closer to

-15Archimedes, The Works of Archimedes (Chicago: Encyclopedia Britannica, Inc., 1952), p.
+Archimedes, The Works of Archimedes (Chicago: Encyclopedia Britannica, Inc., 1952), p.
 537.